steveculshaw/Fantasy-Companion/README.md

 ## Changes

+Version: 0.0.2 Drop assets and try out binary files for compendiums

 Version: 0.0.1 Reset

 Version: 0.9.54 Bolt 3d6 damage for 2 PP's to script.
 DO NOT KNOW if LevelDB files working, and have NOT tried to deploy!!!